ProjectPODER/poppins/README.md

 ## Introduction

 Poppins is an Apache NiFi based data pipeline for the QuienEsQuien.wiki project.
+It contains flows for importing contracts and extracting entity information from them.

 ### Objetives